naoyuki-sato/Camera-Remote-API/README.md

 This is Web app sample implementation that controls Sony Device via [Camera Remote API](http://developer.sony.com/develop/cameras/).

 for this sample, Web app may not find Device IP address and service end point.
-IP address and serivce end point are used as the fixed. it will be replaced later w/ SSDP module.
+IP address and serivce end point are used as the fixed. the device discovery will be supported later.

 ### How to run
 * please start WiFi on your Sony Deivce and connect your PC.